KTamas03/deep-learning-challenge/README.md

 ## Overview of the Analysis

-**Purpose of the analysis:** In this scenario, I employed python and deep machine learning techniques within a Jupyter Notebook to develop a neural network model to predict whether applicants' of funding will be successful if they receive funding from nonprofit foundation Alphabet Soup.
-I aimed to achieve a model of 75% accuracy whilst making changes to the data in preprocessing stage and in the model compilation.
+**Purpose of the analysis:** In this scenario, I used Python and deep machine learning techniques within a Jupyter Notebook to develop a neural network model for predicting the success of funding applicants from the nonprofit foundation Alphabet Soup.
+My goal was to achieve a model accuracy of at least 75% by making changes to the data during the preprocessing stage and in the model compilation.

 **Data Used:** I worked with a charity dataset (https://static.bc-edx.com/data/dla-1-2/m21/lms/starter/charity_data.csv) with over 34,000 organisations that had received funds from Alphabet Soup.
 This dataset contained the following fields: